 Only a short ride from the lake is Oberkapfenberg Castle, overlooking the town of Kapfenberg.
 Soak in the view, wander the medieval grounds, check out one of their events, or get close to the majestic falcons in the falconry.
 There’s something for everyone at this family-friendly place.
 Find all relevant information on its website.

-Have you been to Emerald Lake or Austria?
-If you have any additional tips for our readers or questions please leave these in the comments below.
+We hope that this article has inspired you to visit the Emerald Lake in Austria.
+If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.

 Read More About Austria

 - 25 Fairytale Photos Of Halstatt, Austria

 - How To Explore The Cultural Treasures Of Imperial Vienna